Reliving the Great Fire: historian Kate Williams live-tweets the 1666 London blaze

-Historian and television presenter Kate Williams is live-tweeting the Great Fire of London.
+Historian and television presenter Kate Williams has been live-tweeting the Great Fire of London.

 Tweeting with the hashtag #GreatFire Williams has been recreating the five-day blaze, drawing on witness accounts from John Evelyn and Samuel Pepys, and schoolboy William Taswell.